andrew-codes/home-automation/docs/kubernetes-cluster-setup.md

 ## Before you Begin

-Much of this process is automated, but it still is lengthy and can be time consuming.
+Much of this process is automated, but it still is lengthy and can be time-consuming.
 As an overview, the process is broken down into these primary steps:

 1. Install project dependencies
 1. Installing Ubuntu Server on machines that will be in the cluster